Beware of Using Blue-Stained Wood in Wood Packaging Materials

 Recommendations: If you or your customers export to Australia or China and you use softwood lumber or components, we recommend that kiln-dried (KD) lumber be specified and used for manufacturing wood packaging items such as pallets, skids, boxes, and crates.
 KD lumber is clearly identified on the grade stamp with the letters KD or KD-HT.
 This indicates that the lumber was dried to 19% or less moisture content at the mill.
 However, this is not a full stop-gap measure.
 Since Blue Stain may be present in the log before the lumber is sawn, it may already have been present before kiln-drying.
 And equally as important, storage of lumber at the facility in protected areas or under wrap is critical, as Blue Stain can begin when surface moisture increases above 20%.
 Facility personnel should carefully examine their lumber inventory for the presence of Blue Stain and not use in construction when Australia or China comes into play.
 Also note that this is most typically a softwood lumber issue and not with hardwood species.

-Important Considerations: Because of the heavy prevalence of Blue Stain fungi in the U.S. and Canada, completely stain-free wood packaging may become stained after it leaves a wood packaging facility if conditions for its growth are maintained, especially moisture content.
+Important Considerations: Be aware that due to the heavy prevalence of Blue Stain fungi in the U.S. and Canada, completely stain-free wood packaging may become stained after it leaves a wood packaging facility if conditions for its growth are maintained, especially moisture content.
 This includes outside storage in wet conditions or during transit overseas where exposure to high moisture or condensation over long periods of time may trigger the growth of Blue Stain.

 Should you have any questions or need assistance from NELMA in any way, please contact us at 207.829.6901 or discuss with your NELMA Inspector during his next visit.